 This could be a sign that your website might be compromised due to a Cross-Site-Scripting (XSS) attack.

-Hackers and bad actors try to earn money through ad impressions on targeted sites or send your customers to a competitor’s website.
+Hackers and bad actors try to earn money through ads on targeted sites or send your customers to a competitor’s website.
 Like unwanted redirects, hackers could try to profit by hosting paid pop-up ads through your website.

-Visiting your website on a regular basis may lead to finding the problem at an early stage and give you peace of mind.
+Visiting your website regularly may lead to finding the problem early and give you peace of mind.